harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Break your mental vision of the great dutiful  woman hero
 >
->Break  the vows you took  that  fetter and chain and make you zero
+>Break  the vows you took  that  fetter and chain you down
 >
->Think of the yoke  of  emeralds necklaces around your neck as an  imperfection
+>See, the yoke  of  emeralds necklaces around your neck is an  imperfection
 >
 >Spill the wine of  logic that seeks to rationalize your subjection
 >